The most common talents that manifest are elemental and reactional: earth, water, air, fire, and lightning.

 Linsan repeated herself.

 Spinning around, she gasped at the sight of the bank.
-“Daddy!” she screamed as she raced around the ruined car and barreled toward the burning building.
+“Daddy!” she screamed as she raced around the ruined car and sprinted toward the burning building.

-Brook raced across the burning street, her torn dress fluttering over small flames but not long enough for them to catch fire.
-Her hat tumbled off her shoulder, abandoned and forgotten.
+Brook raced across the burning street, her torn dress fluttering through small fires but she moved too fast for the fabric to catch fire.

 To Linsan's relief, she stopped on the sidewalk in front of the building.
 Even from that distance, the heat was intense.
 It beat against Linsan's face, billowing at her as they both stared into the inferno in shock.